jrruethe/jrruethe.github.io/source/_posts/2015-05-21-boost-fusion-json-serializer.markdown

 {% endcodeblock %}

-Unfortunately, this means we needed to add another boolean parameter for our serialize function.
+Unfortunately, this means we needed to add another boolean parameter for our serialize function (and all serializers must do this so the signatures all match).
 After all that, we get the following Json output:

 {% codeblock lang:json %}